Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Bounded alternation copyless CRA

-Let $\cA = (Q, \AL, \cX, \delta, q_0, \nu_0, F, \mu)$ be an unambiguous BAC-CRA whose alternation is bounded by $N$.
-To construct a deterministic BAC-CRA $\cA'$ from $\cA$, the idea is to keep in memory a tree of runs that encode how runs are branching when the word is read.
+Let $\cA = (Q, \AL, \cX, \delta, I_0, V_0, F, \mu)$ be an unambiguous BAC whose alternation is bounded by $N$.
+To construct a deterministic BAC $\cA'$ from $\cA$, the idea is to execute all runs of $\cA$ over a word in parallel, simulating some sort of subset construction~\cite{HopcroftU79}.
+The problem here is that we cannot make arbitrary copies of registers (recall that $\cA'$ must be copyless) and then we cannot simulate directly with a deterministic automaton the arbitrary branching of runs, namely, non-deterministic transitions.
+To solve this, we keep in states a tree of runs that encodes how runs are branching when the word is read.
 Of course, if we keep the branching of all runs in memory, the tree would be unbounded.
-A characteristic property of unambiguous CRA is that, for each prefix, there is at most $|Q|$ active runs and, furthermore, the last state of all of them are different (Lemma~\ref{lemma-unambiguous}).
-These two facts suggest a tree structure of the runs where each branch is a run and where the number of branches is bounded by $|Q|$.
-Although we can keep in finite memory the branching structure of the actives runs of $\cA$, we cannot do the same trick over the registers $\cA$ and naively keep copies of registers for each run (recall that $\cA'$ must be copyless).
-To overcome this problem, $\cA'$ will postpone the substitutions of each run by labeling internal tree structure of runs with substitutions.
+A characteristic property of unambiguous CRA (Lemma~\ref{lemma-unambiguous}) is that, for each prefix, there is at most $|Q|$ partial runs and, moreover, all leading states are different.
+These two facts suggest a tree structure of the runs where each branch is a run and where the number of branches is bounded by~$|Q|$.
+Although we can keep in finite memory the branching structure of the partial runs of $\cA$, we cannot do the same trick for registers and naively keep copies of registers for each run (recall again that $\cA'$ must be copyless).
+To overcome this problem, $\cA'$ will postpone the evaluation of registers by keeping substitutions inside the internal tree structure of runs (i.e. substitutions trees).
 Clearly, $\cA'$ cannot postpone these substitutions forever and store a long sequence of these objects with finite memory.
 The key idea here is to prune and reduce the tree structure by doing partial evaluation of the substitutions whenever is possible.
-We will show that by exploiting the bounded alternation of the output and the copyless restriction of $\cA$, we need only finite amount of memory to remember the tree structure and the substitutions of all runs.
+We show that by exploiting the bounded alternation of the output and the copyless restriction of $\cA$, we need only a finite amount of memory to remember the tree structure and the substitutions of all runs.
+Finally, for the sake of simplification we present the main construction for the restricted case when $\cA$ has only one initial state, namely, $\cA = (Q, \AL, \cX, \delta, q_0, \nu_0, F, \mu)$ where $q_0$ is the only initial state and the initialization valuation is just $\nu_0: \cX \rightarrow \SR$.